 - Try to keep your vehicle clean and organized; this can help keep your sanity intact throughout the trip.

 - Be prepared for a variety of weather conditions on the roads and trails.

 - Know which destinations should probably be avoided on specific days, months or seasons of the year.

 - Always review a road trip packing checklist before leaving (if you don’t use a checklist, you will almost certainly forget at least a few important items).

 Travel anxiety is a real thing, and an increasing number of people seem to suffer quite a bit from it.
 There are some things that people have an unjustifiable amount of anxiety about when it comes to road trips.
 You really don't need to worry about any of the following:

 - Being attacked by bears or other animals.

 - Wild animal attacks are incredibly rare – you are more likely to be attacked by your neighbors’ pet (or your own).

 - Being attacked by other people.

-- You shouldn’t feel the need to bring guns or weapons on your trip for self-protection (unless you plan on walking the streets of a major city like Detroit, Baltimore, or Los Angeles at 2:00am in the morning).
+- You shouldn’t feel the need to bring guns or weapons on your trip for self-protection (unless you plan on walking city streets at 2:00am in the morning).
 However, pepper spray/mace is commonly brought on trips, if only for peace of mind.